Shareholders protest selling Amazon’s facial recognition software to law enforcement

 The shareholders, which include advocacy organizations like the Social Equity Group and Northwest Coalition for Responsible Investment, join the ACLU and nearly 70 other groups protesting the online retailer’s practices.
 In a separate letter sent to Bezos on Monday, the ACLU argued that Amazon shouldn’t provide facial recognition systems to the government.

-News that Amazon had supplied U.S. law enforcement with computer vision technology broke in May, when the ACLU published freedom of information requests showing that the company’s Amazon Web Services (AWS) division worked with the city of Orlando, Florida and the Washington County Sheriff’s to deploy Rekognition.
+News that Amazon had supplied U.S. law enforcement with computer vision technology broke in May, when the ACLU published freedom of information requests showing that the company’s Amazon Web Services (AWS) division worked with the city of Orlando, Florida and the Washington County (Oregon) Sheriff’s Office to deploy Rekognition.
 At the time, both offices said that they weren’t using the system to perform real-time facial tracking.

 The bulk of the controversy stems from research showing that facial recognition systems are susceptible to bias.
 A 2011 study found that systems developed in China, Japan, and South Korea had more trouble distinguishing between Caucasian faces than East Asians, and a separate study showed that algorithms from security vendor Cognitec performed 5 to 10 percent worse on African Americans than on Caucasians.

 In an email statement provided to VentureBeat last month, Amazon said that it requires customers to “be responsible” when they use Amazon Web Services and Rekognition.
 “When we find that AWS services are being abused by a customer, we suspend that customer’s right to use our services,” an AWS spokesperson said.
 “Amazon Rekognition is a technology that helps automate recognizing people, objects, and activities in video and photos based on inputs provided by the customer.
-For example, if the customer provided images of a chair, Rekognition could help find other chair images in a library of photos uploaded by the customer. ”
+For example, if the customer provided images of a chair, Rekognition could help find other chair images in a library of photos uploaded by the customer.”

 Amazon didn’t immediately respond to a request for comment.
 We’ll update this article when it does.